Robin Finley, author

 “AG” all came about because in 1981 her department chairs refused to order another classroom set of grammar books!
 As a brand new teacher in that school, she was assigned five different classrooms on two floors with no elevators and one wheeled cart.
 She had one classroom set of grammar books and no way to get the books to her second story students.
 When she asked for another set, she was told that research showed students didn’t need to know grammar to be good writers!
 She knew better than to try to argue with their mindset, so she went home that very night and wrote her first unit.
 Perhaps there are better paths for us when we don’t get what we think we want.

-Erin Karl, author and owner
+Erin Karl, author

 My introduction to grammar came in eighth grade when I had my mother for language arts.
 I was Erin Finley then.
 I learned grammar from my mother using her program and have always attributed my understanding of the subject to her.

-I had an active-duty career as an Air Force officer, where my grammar knowledge helped me produce an award-winning base newspaper.
+I began an active-duty career as an Air Force officer, where my grammar knowledge helped me produce an award-winning base newspaper.
 After entering the Air Force Reserves, I used the GI Bill to get my teaching credential.
 Following in mom’s footsteps, I taught middle school language arts for a few years and used Analytical Grammar with great success in my classroom.

 Grammar is an important subject, but in my opinion people are starting way too early and spending an unjustified amount of time in its formal study.
 Mom was a woman on a mission to convince parents that their students don’t need to be “doing” a grammar worksheet every day, all year long, for years and years and years!
 If grammar is taught sequentially and logically, there is no need for so much repetition.

 The history of our company is unique!
 We’d love to share our story with you.